 Carry-on Baby Kit

 - Thermometer.
-We are in love with our digital baby thermometer.
+We are in love with our digital thermometer.
 We were given it as a baby shower gift.
-We take it, the disposable covers and a spare battery with us (don’t forget the batteries needs to be in your carry on bag).
+It comes with us on every trip with its the disposable covers and a spare battery with us (don’t forget the batteries needs to be in your carry on bag).

-- Disinfectant wipes.
+- Disinfectant surface wipes.
 You should always wipe down your tray table on a flight.
 It is the dirtiest part of a plane for travellers, least of all babies who touch everything and proceed to put those hands directly into their mouths.
-We use Milton wipes and wipe the tray table the arm rests, the bassinet and anything else she may touch that may carry germs.
+We use Milton wipes and wipe the tray table the armrests, the bassinet and anything else she may touch that may carry germs.